Evlos/rsync-server/README.md

 # rsync-server

-> Clone of https://hub.docker.com/axiom/rsync-server since it is gone.
+> Clone of https://hub.docker.com/axiom/rsync-server since it is gone 404.

 A `rsyncd`/`sshd` server in Docker.
 You know, for moving files.